horaceyoung/SeniorDETechAssessment-23/Section 2/README.md

 # Usage

-We will run a postgresql container from the latest postgres image.
+A postgresql container will be run from the latest postgres image.
 It is assumed that docker and psql is installed on the machine.

 ## Build the image

-In the Dockerfile, we copied setup.sql to ` /docker-entrypoint-initdb.d/` so it will be automatically run when the container starts.
+In the Dockerfile, setup.sql is copied to ` /docker-entrypoint-initdb.d/` so it will be automatically run when the container starts.

 To build the docker image, run
 ```